 Hearing this, many couples feel a great sense of frustration and think “if everything is okay, then why isn’t it working?”.

-A couple should go to a fertility doctor after trying on their own for twelve months, six months for women over 35, and undergo an investigation.
-There are standard tests for both the woman and the man.
+A couple should go to a fertility specialist after trying on their own for twelve months, six months for women over 35, and undergo an investigation.
+There is standard fertility testing for both the woman and the man.

 Laparoscopy is when a surgeon looks into the woman’s pelvis in the operating room with a scope.
 The doctor may find endometriosis, a condition responsible for as much as 15-20% of infertility.
 Sometimes pelvic scarring is identified, which can prevent the transport of the egg into the fallopian tube where it is supposed to meet the sperm and fertilize.
-If all of these investigations yield normal results, then it is customary to give the couple the diagnosis of “unexplained infertility”.
+If all of these investigations yield normal results, then it is customary to give the couple the unexplained infertility diagnosis.

-If insemination fails, a fertility doctor will likely recommend in vitro fertilization – IVF.
-The woman’s ovaries are stimulated with medications and then eggs are collected.
-Sperm are introduced to the eggs and fertilization occurs in the laboratory.
+If insemination fails, a fertility specialist will likely recommend in vitro fertilization – IVF.
+The woman’s ovaries are stimulated with fertility medication and then eggs are collected.
+Sperm is introduced to the eggs and fertilization occurs in the laboratory.
 The fertilized eggs start to divide, creating more and more cells.
-When embryos are formed they are placed into the womb.
+When embryos are formed they are placed in the womb.
 It is interesting that the process of IVF will often explain why the couple was not getting pregnant.

-The eggs may be found to be of poor quality when observed under a microscope.
-Sometimes there is no fertilization of the eggs after the sperm are introduced, raising the question about the quality of the sperm because they failed to penetrate the wall of the egg.
+The egg quality may be found to be poor when observed under a microscope.
+Sometimes there is no fertilization of the eggs after the sperm is introduced, raising the question about the quality of the sperm because they failed to penetrate the wall of the egg.
 In fact, failure of fertilization is so common in couples with Unexplained Infertility that it has been recommended for these couples to inject the sperm into the egg, a process known as Intra-Cytoplasmic Sperm Injection- ICSI.

 It is common in cases with Unexplained Infertility to see embryos that simply do not divide well.
-When this occurs we feel like we are on the right track in identifying the couple’s problem, but unfortunately the reason for poor quality embryos is poorly understood.
+When this occurs we feel like we are on the right track in identifying the couple’s fertility problem, but unfortunately, the reason for poor-quality embryos is poorly understood.